 Set the minimum load once the maximum load has been set, set the fan speed in the service function to the minimum RPM setting.
-In order to set or adjust the minimum load, turn the screw [2] for the minimum setting.
-Turn the screw according to the markings on the gas valve, to increase or decrease the CO2 percentage.
+In order to set or adjust the minimum load, turn the screw [2] for the minimum setting (first remove the protective cap).
+Turn the screw clockwise to increase or counter clockwise to decrease the CO2 percentage.
+On the HW 599, you only are allowed to set the gas valve at the right side; the left gas valve is set by the manufacturer.
+See Section H for special instructions on replacing both gas valves in a model 599.

 - If the measuring process takes more than 40 minutes, the appliance will return to the automatic mode.
-If so required, enter the Service function another time. - When you are done setting the valve, press stop in the Service function to return to normal run mode.
+If so required, enter the Service function another time. - When you are done setting the valve, press stop in the Service function to return to normal run mode